-The 12 V operation of the refrigerator is only possible when a towing vehicle is connected and the vehicle engine is running.
+Without electric kit, 12 V operation of the refrigerator is only possible while the towing vehicle is connected and the engine of the towing vehicle is running.
 When the vehicle engine is switched off, switch the refrigerator to 230 V operation or gas operation.